Towards neural reinforcement learning for large deviations in nonequilibrium systems with memory: Current fluctuations

 where the symbol $\sim$ indicates logarithmic equality in the long-time limit.
 Here, $t$ is sometimes called the \textit{speed} of the large deviation.
 In non-Markov processes, the large-deviation principle may be modified \cite{jack_harris, Harris_2015} or even not exist at all.
 However, for a class of non-Markov systems, a large-deviation principle with linear speed does still hold and we restrict ourselves in this paper to such cases.

 The rate function $I(j)$ in the large-deviation principle governs the occurrence probability of rare events, i.e., rare currents in the present case, and is a central quantity in nonequilibrium analysis.
-However, the rate function is in general difficult to obtain and is often computed indirectly via Legendre-Fenchel transformation of the scaled cumulant generating function, as prescribed by the G\"artner-Ellis theorem:
+However, the rate function is in general difficult to obtain and is often computed indirectly via Legendre-Fenchel transformation of the SCGF, as prescribed by the G\"artner-Ellis theorem: